At the Wording Desk

-Nowadays the noun enterprise has a chief meaning that names a commercial or industrial business, a firm, a company.
-But the root sense of the word enterprise was simply an ‘undertaking, a plan of work attempted’ a Middle English borrowing from Old French entreprise from entreprendre ‘to take in hand’ made up of Old French entre ‘between, among’ + prendre ‘to take,’ both from Latin inter ‘between’ + prehendere ‘to grasp, to seize, to get hold of, to take up as a goal.’
+Nowadays the noun enterprise has a chief meaning.
+It names a commercial or industrial business, a firm, a company.
+But the root sense of the word enterprise was simply an ‘undertaking, a plan of work attempted,’ a Middle English borrowing from Old French entreprise from entreprendre ‘to take in hand’ made up of Old French entre ‘between, among’ + prendre ‘to take,’ both from Latin inter ‘between’ + prehendere ‘to grasp, to seize, to get hold of, to take up as a goal.’

 To Donald Trump, free enterprise often means: Fuck poor people.

-It means: Deny lower-paid, working Americans a minimum wage and thereby protect rich, selfish, greedy factory owners and industrials who despise their workers and hate paying such vermin a living wage.
+It means: Deny lower-paid, working Americans a minimum wage and thereby protect rich, greedy factory owners and industrialists who despise their workers and hate paying such vermin a living wage.
 Free enterprise to Donald Trump means: keep all profits to line the velvet pockets of business owners.
+This tight-fisted, mean, fiscal conservatism is now widespread in all western countries.
+In my own country of Canada, it is epitomized by the far-right, worker-hating, national newspaper, the Globe & Mail, proud advocate of selfishness and sponsor of greed.

 Reagan’s economic advisers unearthed “trickle-down economics,” political hanky-panky which stated that, if you left rich people untaxed with more money, they would spend it and enliven the economy and the monetary benefit would trickle down to other poorer Americans.
 Unfortunately tests and studies and common sense showed that when rich people kept more of their ill-gotten loot, they did NOT spend their pelf, they hoarded it, preferably in offshore Caribbean tax havens.

 Common sense ought to tell even a Trump-besotted fool that if there is a rich guy who owns a hammer factory and everyone else is poor, nobody is going to buy hammers and the economy will shrivel and die.
 Like, wakey-wakey!
-Yet the Donald, the Pied Piper of Dipstick Ignorance, is merrily waltzing through America as you read this, spreading this manure on the mind-fields of gullible farmers and citizens.
+Yet the Donald, the Pied Piper of Dipstick Ignorance, is mindlessly lording it over America, spreading this manure on the mind-fields of gullible citizen voters.

 Trump reminds me of Alfred E. Newman, the clueless icon of Mad magazine.
 Only we’d have to alter Alfred’s motto to make it appropriate for Trump.
 Trump’s motto is “What?
 Me Think?”